yashrmaa/yasharma/content/posts/rainier/index.md

 For me being stressed out is a good thing, that generally means I’m doing something about it.
 Although, I’d say I was doing like 20% of what plans such as [Uphill Athlete](https://uphillathlete.com/) suggest.

 So the trip begins with some hiccups, my flight from New York City to Seattle, WA gets canceled and I had to scramble to find another one.
-Note to self: never fly JetBlue.
-I get to Seattle on 8th August and used the extra day to prep.
+(Note to self: never fly JetBlue) I get to Seattle on 8th August and used the extra day to prep.

 ## Day 1 (August 9th)